-Video Game Production Minor (19 semester hours): CPS 150, 201; COM 209; VGP 126, 238, and 326.
+Video Game Production Minor (18-19 semester hours): CPS 150, 201; VGP 126, 238, and 326; pick one of the following: CPS 202, MED 102 or THR 206.

 WATERSHED SCIENCE SPECIALIZATION

 This specialization is administered by the Environmental Science and Sustainability Committee (Berger, chair).
 This specialization provides students with a strong interest in water issues, excellent additional preparation for employment in field-related activities or graduate studies.
 The specialization integrates with long-term research performed by the National Center for Water Quality Research, and students are strongly encouraged to interact with laboratory staff.
 The specialization is available to add to a major in the Bachelor of Arts or Bachelor of Science but the specialization is not a stand alone major.